docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_1.1-RC1.md

 {% image /assets/images/documentation/en/image40.png "Baseline creation form"%}

 ##Product explorer
 The product structure is displayed as a tree view where each node represents an assembly which is expandable.
+The node itself is clickable in order to display its main properties.

 {% image /assets/images/documentation/en/tree_structure.png "Tree structure of the product"%}

-The node itself is clickable which has the effect to display its main properties on the bottom right.
 Sometimes, especially for complex products, locating a part in the tree could be cumbersome.
-To facilitate this operation, there is a search bar on the top left that allows to easily find a part from its number.
+Look at the above example.
+To facilitate this operation, there is a search bar on the top left allowing you to easily find a part from its number.

 {% image /assets/images/documentation/en/search_bar.png "Search bar"%}

 As an alternative, you can select the part directly on the 3D scene.

+One click on a 3D object selects the results on the left hand panel.
+The associated part and all its ancestors will be highlighted in yellow.
+Moreover the part properties are displayed in the right hand panel.
+This feature is useful when the user wants to find a part he ignores the part number.

 {% image /assets/images/documentation/en/visualization.png "3D model visualization"%}

-One click on a 3D object select the part on the structure (part properties are displayed in the right hand panel) and all its ancestors will be highlighted in yellow.
-This feature is useful when the user wants to find a part which he ignores the part number.

 The possible actions in the 3D visualization mode are:

-* Creating markers for example to report a design issue
+* Creating markers to report a design issue for example
 * Creating layers that hold a set of markers
 * Export 3D visualization of a part.
-Produces the html code to embed in other web pages (like YouTube, or Google Maps)
+Produces the html code to embed in other web pages (like YouTube or Google Maps)

 #Document Management
 DocDokuPLM has a document management module that includes a comprehensive versioning system (master, revision and iteration), functions for sharing, publishing documents, treeview and tags organisation...